ardeleanmarcel/xpensemngr/api/README.md

 # Production deployment

 - Use `sudo bash` to skip permission issues.
-- Use the `nohup npm run start &` script to launch a server process and keep it running.
+- Use the `nohup npm run start &` command to launch a server process and keep it running.
 - run `netstat -ntlp` to identify to process id (PID).
 - run `kill <PID>` to kill the process if needed.